confluentinc/gcp-flink-cflt-genai-quickstart/README.md

 ### Is there a shortcut to pass environment variables once instead providing them every time I deploy?
 Yes, after your first deploy you can find all of them under your .env file.
 Be sure to export these variables before your next deploy.

-### I am hitting this "Error: error reading Kafka Topic: 401 API-key based authentication failed.: API-key based authentication failed." error while rotating my keys.
+### I am hitting "Error: error reading Kafka Topic: 401 API-key based authentication failed.: API-key based authentication failed." error while rotating my keys.
 How can I fix this?
 Kindly check if this is a key propagation issue and if the enough time has passed after creation.
 Check if all permissions, ACLs, etc are correctly set.
 If everything looks in place then most probably the revoked API values were cached in the credentials section of the terraform resource confluent_kafka_topic.
 A `terraform apply -refresh=false` under `/infrastructure` directory should correct the issue.